-What are the essential characteristics of Negotiable Instruments?
+58.What are the essential characteristics of Negotiable Instruments?

-Essential Characteristics of Negotiable Instruments
+Essential characteristics of Negotiable Instruments:

-- 1. It is necessarily in writing - 2.
-It should be signed. - 3.
+- 1. It is necessarily in writing. - 3.
 It is freely transferable from one person to another. - 4.
 Holder's title is free from defects. - 5.
 It can be transferred any number of times till its satisfaction. - 6.
 Every negotiable instrument must contain an unconditional promise or order to pay money.
 The promise or order to pay must consist of money only. - 7.
 The sum payable, the time of payment, the payee, must be certain. - 8.
-The instrument should be delivered.
-Mere drawing of instrument does not create liability.

-Rama executes a promissory note in the following form, 'I promise to pay a sum of '10,000 after three months.
-Decide whether the promissory note is a valid promissory note.
+The instrument should be delivered, Mere drawing of instrument does not create liability. - 59.Rama executes a promissory note in the following form, I promise to pay a sum of ₹10,000 after three months.
+Decide whether the promissory note is a valid promissory note,

 The promissory note is an unconditional promise in writing.
-In the above question the amount is certain, but the date and name of payee is missing, thus making it a bearer instrument.
-As per Reserve Bank of India Act, 1934, a promissory note cannot be made payable to bearer - whether on demand or after certain days.
-Hence, the instrument is illegal as per Reserve Bank of Indi an Act, 1934 and HOCO cannot be legally.
+In the above question the amount is certain, but the date and name of payee is missing, thus making it a bearer instrument, As per Reserve Bank of India Act, 1934, a promissory note cannot be made payable to bearer - whether on demand or after certain days, Hence, the instrument is illegal as per Reserve Bank of India Act 1934.